manjou/ChatApp/README.md

 -   Location data retrieval and sharing
 -   Accessibility considerations applied to app design and development

-## Directions for setting up the environment
+## Directions for Setting Up the Environment

 -   Install <a href="https://nodejs.org/en/learn/getting-started/how-to-install-nodejs">Node JS</a> on your device
 -   In the terminal: Install Expo globally: `npm install -g expo-cli`